finbourne/lusid-sdk-csharp/sdk/docs/EntitiesApi.md

 [EARLY ACCESS] GetPortfolioChanges: Get the next change to each portfolio in a scope.

 Gets the time of the next (earliest effective at) modification (correction and/or amendment) to each portfolio in a scope relative to a point in bitemporal time.
 Includes changes from parent portfolios in different scopes.
-Excludes changes from subcriptions (e.g corporate actions).
+Excludes changes from subscriptions (e.g corporate actions).

 ### Example
 ```csharp